Skip to main contentSkip to search barSkip to navigationSkip to footer

 Learning outcomes

-Given the high degree of specialisation required, as a rule the FHNW Master of Arts in Specialised Music Performance follows on from an MA in Music Pedagogy or an MA in Music Performance.
+Given the high degree of specialisation required, as a rule the FHNW Master of Arts in Specialized Music Performance follows on from an MA in Music Pedagogy or an MA in Music Performance.
 The core competencies acquired prior to this programme are here pursued to a level that matches the highest international standards; those skills are consolidated in the specific disciplines listed below so that exceptional standards may be achieved on the national and international concert stage and at competitions.

 Target audience

-The FHNW Master of Arts in Specialised Music Performance with a Lied Performance Major is aimed at lied duos, singers and pianists wishing to receive intensive and specialised training in this discipline.
+This study course is aimed at lied duos, singers and pianists wishing to receive intensive and specialised training in this discipline.

 Structure